The retaliation of the police and the inequality they were seen as upholding made many in Australian identify with Ned Kelly.

 With the gang assembled, the four of them began robbing banks and even held up a police station.

-The police retaliated intensely, setting a £8,000 bounty on the gang and arresting 23 of their friends and sympathizers without cause.
+The police retaliated in kind, setting a £8,000 bounty on the gang and arresting 23 of their friends and sympathizers without cause.
 The retaliation of the police and the general attitude towards them at the time made many Australians identify with Ned Kelly.

 Much of the population saw the police as corrupt thugs protecting the so-called “Squattocracy” of squatters and discriminating against the poor selectors.